coconn41/TBD_MAUP/README.md

 # TBD_MAUP

-## This is a repository that provides all necessary code to recreate the analysis in the JME publication _ using *publically available* data.
+## This is a repository that provides all necessary code to recreate the analysis in the JME publication _ using **publically available** data.
 Specifically:

 - Tick sampling data is aggregated to the county level, thus, kriging interpolations use county centroids.
 - Case data uses counts of anaplasmosis aggregated to the county level, which are then randomly placed within the county.

+## The data used in the published manuscript is protected data and may be made available upon reasonable request.

 #### Scripts are numbered according to what must be run **prior** to running the simulation script (Script 8).
 #### Certain analyses do not require all scripts before them to be run.